 When comparing CRM32Pro SDK vs GDevApp, the Slant community recommends GDevApp for most people.
 In the question“What are the best 2D game engines?”
-GDevApp is ranked 80th while CRM32Pro SDK is ranked 82nd.
+GDevApp is ranked 85th while CRM32Pro SDK is ranked 92nd.
+The most important reason people chose GDevApp is:

 Ranked in these QuestionsQuestion Ranking